MileHacker Logo

 Geographical Context

 The oasis is positioned within the Qattara Depression, one of Africa's lowest natural points.
 The depression creates a natural basin; underground water surfaces, nourishing the oasis.
 This water sustains its extensive palm groves, which stretch for miles, forming a green carpet against the golden desert.
-The surrounding desert varies from flat, stony plains to the dramatic, towering dunes of the Great Sand Sea.
+The surrounding desert varies from flat, stony plains to the breathtaking, towering dunes of the Great Sand Sea.

 Historical Significance